Lindstaedt/Stock-recommendation-with-ML/README.md

 ## Installation
 This project is using the Anaconda distribution of Python version 3.5.
 Libraries used listed in detail in the requirements.txt file.
 They primarily include Pandas, Matplotlib, Numpy, Seaborn, TA-Lib (https://github.com/mrjbq7/ta-lib), and Pandas Datareader.
 Additionally, TPOT (https://epistasislab.github.io/tpot/) is used.
 A free key from Quandl.com is required to load historical stock data.
-Locally, the notebooks will save data in a subfolder "/data" that is not included in this repo since all data is built from the Quandl data.

 ## Project Motivation
 This project is the capstone project of my completion of the Udacity Data Science Nanodegree.